Tony Soprano is a sociopath. We know this because his psychiatrist, Dr. Jennifer Melfi, diagnosed him as one.

 However, Tony Soprano matches pretty much all of them to some degree.

 - Lack of respect for laws.
 Tony consistently breaks the law.
 He also has no qualms about overstepping social boundaries.

-- Tony Soprano lies, manipulates and uses others for his own personal gain.
+- Lying and deception.
+Tony Soprano lies, manipulates and uses others for his own personal gain.

-- Throughout the show, Tony assaults dozens of people.
+- Aggressive behavior.
+Throughout the show, Tony assaults dozens of people.
 In some cases, he lashes out and uses physical force even when the other person does not deserve it.
-For example, he beats up his own driver just to make a point about his dominance and feel more manly.
+For example, he beats up his own driver just to make a point about his dominance and make himself feel more manly.

 - Doesn’t consider their own safety or safety of others.
 On a number of occasions, he acts without thinking about his own safety.
 He also doesn’t really care about the safety of others.

 - Fails to live up to responsibilities.
 Tony often fails to live up to his responsibilities and commitments.
 For example, he fails to show up for a scheduled appointment with Dr. Melfi and then becomes hostile when she says that she will be charging him for it.
 The fact that he missed an appointment without calling to cancel doesn’t even cross his mind as being a problem.

-- Tony lacks remorse.
+- Does not feel remorse.
+Tony lacks remorse.
 He cheats on Carmela multiple times without a second thought.
-After murdering his own nephew, Christopher Moltisanti, he displays no visible signs of guilt or remorse.
+He displays no visible signs of guilt after murdering his own nephew, Christopher Moltisanti.
+When Tony does express remorse, it usually comes across as forced and superficial.

 He also shows other symptoms of ASPD.

 - Tony is stubborn with his opinions.
-It is clear that he feels superior to everyone else and that he believes he is always right.
+It is clear that he feels superior to everyone else and that he believes he is always in the right.